 Drug and alcohol detox is an important first step in recovering from substance abuse.
 For some people, drug and alcohol withdrawal can be dangerous and even life-threatening.
 This means it’s critical for detox to happen in a supervised medical setting, where medical detox specialists ensure it’s as safe and comfortable as possible.
 They provide care that helps you prepare for the next phase of addiction treatment at medical drug detox centers.

 Why Is Medical Detox Important?

 Alcohol and drug addicts often become physically dependent on the substances they use.
 This happens because the drug changes how their brain or body functions.
-Their body gets used to the new way of functioning.
+Their body gets used to a new way of functioning.
 If you are physically dependent on a drug, you will experience withdrawal symptoms when you stop taking it.

 The withdrawal symptoms you have depend on the kinds of drugs and alcohol you abuse.
-Possible symptoms range from headaches, insomnia and nausea to seizures and heart problems.
+Possible symptoms range from headaches, insomnia, and nausea to seizures and heart problems.
 Some people experience mental health issues, such as anxiety or depression.

 The risk of serious side effects is why medical professionals don’t recommend self-detox.
 Instead, they recommend supervised medical detox under the care of qualified medical professionals.

-If you’re at risk of withdrawal symptoms, supervised drug and alcohol detox can help you quit in safety.
+If you’re at risk of withdrawal symptoms, supervised drug, and alcohol detox can help you quit in safety.
 Medical staff tracks vital signs and can administer medications to ease your symptoms.
 They can also intervene if any serious problems arise.

 What Drugs Require Supervised Detox?